pavangoudk/terraform_learnings/az104-part1.md

 ### ### Non-transitive peering (and how to make it transitive)

-# - - - Peering is not transitive by default: spoke-to-spoke doesn’t work automatically.
+-Peering is not transitive by default: spoke-to-spoke doesn’t work automatically.
 - To enable transitive routing, use a routing appliance (e.g., **Azure Firewall**) and **user-defined routes (UDRs)** to forward traffic.

 ### ### Azure Virtual Network Manager (centralized connectivity + admin rules)

-# - - - Creates **network groups** (static or dynamic membership rules).
+-Creates **network groups** (static or dynamic membership rules).
 - Apply connectivity configurations:
 - **Hub-and-spoke**
 - **Mesh**